-Have you been watching the addictive period drama “Downton Abbey” on PBS?
-It was written by the brilliant Julian Fellowes (Gosford Park) about a grand English house in the early 1900s and the people who live in it–both the Grantham family that owns it and the servants who run it.
+The addictive period drama “Downton Abbey” is written by Julian Fellowes (Gosford Park) about a grand English house in the early 1900s and the people who live in it.
+That includes both the Grantham family that owns it and the servants who run it.

 The “great and splendid house” is a 1,000-acre estate in Hampshire that has (in real life) been the country seat of the Earls of Carnarvon since 1679.